drduh/YubiKey-Guide/README.md

 ## Expiration

 Determine the desired Subkey validity duration.

-Setting a Subkey expiration forces identity and credential lifecycle management.
-However, setting an expiry on the Certify key is pointless, because it can just be used to extend itself[^2].
+An expiration date means Subkeys must be periodically renewed or replaced.
+This limits how long a lost or obsolete key remains usable.
+However, setting an expiry on the Certify key is pointless, because it can be used to extend itself[^2].

-This guide recommends a two-year expiration for Subkeys to balance security and usability, however longer durations are possible to reduce maintenance frequency.
+A two-year expiration for Subkeys is recommended, balancing security and usability.
+Longer expiration durations reduce maintenance frequency.

-When Subkeys expire, they may still be used to decrypt with GnuPG and authenticate with SSH, however they can **not** be used to encrypt nor sign new messages.
+When Subkeys expire, they can still be used to decrypt with GnuPG and authenticate with SSH, however they can **not** be used to encrypt nor sign new messages.

-Subkeys must be renewed or rotated using the Certify key - see [Updating keys](#updating-keys).
+Subkeys are renewed or rotated using the Certify key - see [Updating keys](#updating-keys).

 Set Subkeys to expire on a planned date: